|

 supply and demand to be in proper balance

-But none of the above criteria are completely fulfilled by
+But none of the above criteria are completely fulfilled

-reason to be determined to find a new thinking
+has every reason to be determined to find a new thinking

 9. The Universal Paradigm